awsdocs/amazon-redshift-developer-guide/doc_source/vacuum-managing-volume-of-unmerged-rows.md

 If a vacuum operation needs to merge new rows into a table's sorted region, the time required for a vacuum will increase as the table grows larger\.
 You can improve vacuum performance by reducing the number of rows that must be merged\.

-Prior to a vacuum, a table consists of a sorted region at the head of the table, followed by an unsorted region, which grows whenever rows are added or updated\.
+Before a vacuum, a table consists of a sorted region at the head of the table, followed by an unsorted region, which grows whenever rows are added or updated\.
 When a set of rows is added by a COPY operation, the new set of rows is sorted on the sort key as it is added to the unsorted region at the end of the table\.
 The new rows are ordered within their own set, but not within the unsorted region\.

 The following diagram illustrates the unsorted region after two successive COPY operations, where the sort key is CUSTID\.
 For simplicity, this example shows a compound sort key, but the same principles apply to interleaved sort keys, except that the impact of the unsorted region is greater for interleaved tables\.